joereddington/joereddington.github.io/_posts/2025-03-25-space-photos.markdown

 ![Mars](/assets/images/Mars.png)

-Taken with my Nikon D7000 via a T-mount and [this telescope](https://www.darkskytelescopehire.co.uk/telescopes-for-hire/200mm-revelation-dobsonian-reflector-telescope) that I hired from the excellent Dark Sky Telescope Hire (It seems also be called a Classic 200P Dobsonian).
+Taken with my Nikon D7000 via a T-mount and [this telescope](https://www.darkskytelescopehire.co.uk/telescopes-for-hire/200mm-revelation-dobsonian-reflector-telescope) that I hired from the excellent Dark Sky Telescope Hire (It seems to be called a Classic 200P Dobsonian).

 I've learned quite a lot about telescopes and the movements of planets (and that the ISS is very fast) from this adventure.